Demian's Gamebook Web Page

 Special Thanks:Thanks to Mason Green for the plot summary.

-Users Who Own This Item: Ardennes, Arkadia, auximenes, benji2, bigcobra, bobthefunny, bonhomme, dave2002a, Demian, duckhugger, exaquint, fraze, Gamebook_Pirate (ChooseCo Reissue Edition), horrorbusiness, jharvey79, katzcollection, KenJenningsJeopardy74, kinderstef, knginatl (orig., reissue), Lullyph, marcfonline, marnaudo, mlvoss, Mr ?, nelsondesign, Nomad, Oberonbombadil (Original US 2nd), plowboy, Pseudo_Intellectual, Radical347, RonaldFrobnitz, rtaylor352, Ryuran333, spragmatic, Stockton, stonemason, SuperAM2, Thanos6, ThaRid, ThisIslandEarth, twar, waktool (Original, US 5th printing ($3.25)), Yalius
+Users Who Own This Item: Ardennes, Arkadia, auximenes, benji2, bigcobra, bobthefunny, bonhomme, Darth Rabbitt, dave2002a, Demian, duckhugger, exaquint, fraze, Gamebook_Pirate (ChooseCo Reissue Edition), horrorbusiness, jharvey79, katzcollection, KenJenningsJeopardy74, kinderstef, knginatl (orig., reissue), Lullyph, marcfonline, marnaudo, mlvoss, Mr ?, nelsondesign, Nomad, Oberonbombadil (Original US 2nd), plowboy, Pseudo_Intellectual, Radical347, RonaldFrobnitz, rtaylor352, Ryuran333, spragmatic, Stockton, stonemason, SuperAM2, Thanos6, ThaRid, ThisIslandEarth, twar, waktool (Original, US 5th printing ($3.25)), Yalius

 Users Who Want This Item: AgathaRaisin79, aline, barryattles, bookwormjeff, Cyan, exaquint, Ffghtermedic, kleme, Lambchop, Madeye, MasterChief, NEMO, Nym90, odo_ital, SherlockHolmes, stock, strawberry_brite, Von Scotty, Waluigi Freak 99, yunakitty